-Students following the Master Urban Environmental Management programme can choose to do a thesis in a topic that is closely related to ongoing research projects within the Environmental Systems Analysis group or focus on applying systems analysis concepts and methods (e.g. scenario studies, MCA or LCA) to a range of urban environmental issues.
+Students of the MSc programme Environmental Sciences can choose to do a thesis in a topic that is closely related to ongoing research projects within the ESA group or focus on applying systems analysis concepts and methods to an environmental issue of their own choice.

-Ongoing research projects within the Environmental Systems Analysis Group are in the domains of:
+Ongoing research projects within the ESA group are in the domains of:

 - Adaptation to climate change induced ecological impacts and its related socio-economic impacts